kshaffer/theory3/week6.md

 #### Verse-chorus analysis

-[See full instructions here](/analysisVC/) (link coming soon) and submit to the Theory 3 D2L site by Monday, 8am.
+[See full instructions here](/analysisVC/) and submit to the Theory 3 D2L site by Monday, 8am.

 #### Reading quiz